ZelongGuo/zelongguo.github.io/index.md

 For my Ph.D, my researches focus on earthquake cycle deformation in the Zagros orogen combined with geodetic inversion, numerical modeling and the analysis of geological tectonics growth in this region.

+*- - - The way to do science is with interest,  passion and curiosity, really like the feeling after solving problems. - - -*

 ### News
 <!-- this is comments -->
 <table style="width:100%">